firebitsbr/passive-network-mapping/README.md

 # passive-network-mapping
-Python module to passively gathers IP and MAC addresses of devices on the network
+Python module to passively map network by sniffing all transacting packets and identifying their source.
+Displays MAC addresses and IP addresses of each identified device.